wp-kit/acf-integration/README.md

 For more information, please visit [wp-kit/vendor-publish](https://github.com/wp-kit/vendor-publish).

 Alternatively, you can place the [config file(s)](config) in your ```theme/resources/config``` directory manually.

+## Usage

+Please install and study the default [config file](config/acf.config.php) as described above to learn how to use this component.

 ## Requirements